tekgeek88/crud-base-project-client-starter-react/README.md

 * using two terminal windows run `npm start` in both the client and server directories

 * visit `http://localhost:3000/` in your browser to start the web-app

+### A typical top-level directory layout

+    .
+    ├── client              # This project
+    └── server              # The server to recieve
+> Mak sure to downlaod both projects and use npm start on the server before starting the client

+### Source files

+The actual source files of a software project are usually stored inside the `src` folder.
+Alternatively, you can put them into the `lib` (if you're developing a library), or into the `app` folder (if your application's source files are not supposed to be compiled).

 ## CRUD Operations